Library of things: Kitchen equipment

-Specialized kitchen equipment, including food dehydrators, popcorn machines, ice cream makers, specialized blenders, and cake pans are available to borrow for home use.
-Also kitchen items like air fryers, instant pots and Kitchen Aid blenders.
+Specialized kitchen equipment including food dehydrators, popcorn machines, ice cream makers, air fryers, instant pots, and Kitchen Aid blenders are available to borrow for home use.
 Cake pans and novelty bakeware have been particularly popular additions to libraries, with many stand-alone collections being created.

 Gardening and seed libraries

 Seed libraries have cropped up as a part of public library collections.
 Many have a policy for users who "check out" seeds for a growing season; they agree to plant the checked-out seeds and then save seeds from the yield to return to the collection for the following year.
 Some seed libraries have become a point of contention with state governments' agriculture departments.
 Agricultural equipment, landscaping tools, and gardening supplies are also included in 'things' collections, and may include rakes, hedge trimmers, pruners, hand tools, leaf blowers, and lawn mowers.
-Some libraries are even creating community gardens where library users can check out a garden plot for a growing season.
+Some libraries are also creating community gardens where library users can check out a garden plot for a growing season.

 Home tools

-Home monitoring tools are increasingly available in concert with other tools in Library of Things collections.
-Thermal cameras and leak detectors, air quality meters, infrared thermometers, energy meters, and other monitoring devices are being made available for check out.
+Home monitoring tools such as thermal cameras, leak detectors, air quality meters, infrared thermometers, energy meters, and other devices are available in some collections for borrowing.